 Department chairs, center and institute directors, senior deans and administrative leaders can request exemptions for visitors to come to campus for non-teaching, non-research purposes, or for other reasons that are critical to Brown’s mission.
 All other options to engage with visitors should be exercised in order to limit the number of exempt visitors on campus.
 To request an exemption, please complete the Exemption Form for Non-Research Related Visitor to Campus.

-All exemption requests will be reviewed and approved by the provost.
-Approved exempt visitors will be required to abide by Brown and Rhode Island’s public health guidance, and the hosting division will be required to track authorized visitors, including identifying the locations visited and any Brown employees and students they come into contact with, should contact tracing become necessary.
+The Provost will review all exemption requests and determine whether they should be approved.
+Exempt visitors approved by the Provost will be required to abide by Brown and Rhode Island’s public health guidance, and the hosting division will be required to track authorized visitors, including identifying the locations visited and any Brown employees and students they come into contact with, should contact tracing become necessary.
 Individuals who are approved to visit campus through this exemption process must consent to Brown’s COVID-19 Campus Safety Policy, including providing an acknowledgement to affirm their understanding and acceptance of this policy, complying with face mask and social distancing guidelines, completing a virtual workplace safety training (if applicable), participating in the COVID-19 on-campus testing protocol (if applicable), and maintaining a daily contact log.

 Campus tours and listening sessions organized through Brown’s Office of College Admission will remain suspended until health conditions and state guidance allow for these events to resume safely.
 Updates will be posted to this page and to the Undergraduate Admission website.

 Brown does not track interest in the University demonstrated by prospective students, and students who are unable to visit campus in the absence of tours will face no disadvantage in the admissions process.
 And all prospective students and families are encouraged to connect with Admission Officers and current students and experience Brown through the University’s virtual campus tour.